Fall Reopening Update: September 25, 2020

 ISP has created our own metrics tracker where we update data on a weekly basis to see how the state and county are progressing towards the established benchmarks.

 The Tracker – The data is organized so that the grade groupings are separated by a thick black line with grades K-3 in the top portion.
 The requirements are listed in the first column A for easy reference.
 Please note that the gray areas indicate the metrics that are waived for the month of September due to unreliable data.
 From the County Case Rate alone, it does look like we are inching closer and closer to Reopening on-campus learning up through Grade 3.
 We will need to meet a County Case rate of 30 or less for 3 weeks in a row in order to do this.
 The metrics over the next few weeks will obviously be very important for us.

 This is a complex situation and is certainly not easily understood.
 There are multiple agencies, numerous and ever changing guidelines as well as exceptions.
 This can cause even more confusion because it can result in one school being able to operate in a certain manner while another may not be able to do the same.
 For example, very small independent schools may be able to reopen in-person for a few hours a week without waiting for the metric to be in place.

-AT TIS, we are committed to reopening for in-person classes as soon as possible.
+AT ISP, we are committed to reopening for in-person classes as soon as possible.
 That commitment carries with it our unwavering efforts to make certain that your children will be learning in the safest environment we can provide.